wilsonz8427/github-tutorial/README.md

 1. Go to your repository that you have forked
 2. Click on the "New pull requests" button
 3. Click on the green button that says "Create pull request"
+4. Next, leave a comment if you want and click on green "Create pull request" button

-Now wait until the owners checks your changnes and either approve or denied it
+Now wait until the owners checks your changes and either approve or denied it